SnehaPurakayastha04/Comsys_Hackathon/TaskA/README.md

 This task involves classifying face images as **Male** or **Female** using a Convolutional Neural Network (CNN).

 ## This repository contains solutions both Task A of the Comsys Hackathon.
-All required model weights, training/validation results, and instructions are included inside the respective task folders.
+All required model weights, training/validation results, and instructions are included inside this file.

 ##  Dataset Structure